 \subsection{Statistical Analysis}

-To incorporate statistical uncertainties, we use a simple Bayesian analysis based on the combined likelihood for the DUNE and LEGEND-1000 experiments.
+To incorporate statistical uncertainties, we perform a simple Bayesian analysis based on a combined likelihood for DUNE and LEGEND-1000.
 We treat both as simple counting experiments and to avoid running an ensemble of mock experiments, we take the continuous version of the Poisson distribution,